raceintospace/raceintospace/doc/manual/manual.md

 #### Director Ranking

 This shows your prestige compared to your opponent's, and how it has progressed over time.
 The graph can give you some idea of how things are faring with your opponent—in particular, sudden sharp drops usually indicate a catastrophic failure, which can take the pressure off you for a bit.
+When deciding which approach to take to the Moon, this may give you some idea whether you're secure enough to take a chance on the more expensive options, the minishuttles or direct ascent.

 #### Space History

 This shows a history of your space missions, one turn per screen.
 Each mission you've flown is displayed with its name, an icon showing the type of spacecraft, and its mission patch.
-Clicking on the mission will show its History screen which gives more information on what it was about and who, if anyone, was aboard.
+Clicking on the mission will show its History screen, which gives more information on what it was about and who, if anyone, was aboard.
 You can also replay it here if you wish.

 #### Mission Records

-This shows the three earliest accomplishments of each mission milestone in all games that have been played on this computer: first man in space, first spacewalk, etc.—in other words, who set the record for such-and-such in any game played on this computer.
+This shows the three earliest accomplishments of each mission milestone in all games that have been played on this computer: first man in space, first spacewalk, etc.—in other words, who set the record for such-and-such in any game played on this machine.
 Pressing the CLEAR RECORD button will reset the records for that category.

 #### Prestige Summary